Skip to main content

 Course outline: This course focuses on developing students’ skills in attentive and responsive listening, understanding the underlying processes in music, effectively communicating knowledge and musical insights, and demonstrating technical proficiency and interpretive competence in performance and composition.

-Methods of assessments: Students will be assessed externally in their two Practical Musicianship Coursework components:
+Methods of assessments: Students will be assessed externally in their two Practical Musicianship Coursework components.
+There are no school-based examinations for this course.

 • Component 3: Extended Performance (15-20 minutes performance and a research report)